 The work done by this team is supported by the St Vincents Hospital Fiji Scabies Trust Fund.
 Donations to this fund are tax deductible.

-Over the last 8 years, Dr Margot Whitfeld and her team from St Vincent’s Hospital, Sydney, now partnered with Dr Andrew Steer from the Murdoch Children's Institute in Melbourne and the extended team from the Kirby Institute at UNSW, have been working in Fiji and with the Fijian health community looking at, and helping with the widespread problem of scabies.
-Scabies is a skin disease caused by a tiny eight-legged mite that burrows under the skin.
-The broken skin can become infected with bacteria causing boils and other serious skin infections like cellulitis as well as complications including septicaemia, kidney failure, rheumatic heart disease and even death.
+Since 2006, Margot Whitfeld and her team from St Vincent’s Hospital, Sydney, now partnered with Dr Andrew Steer from the Murdoch Children's Institute in Melbourne and the extended team from the Kirby Institute at UNSW, have been working in Fiji and with the Fijian health community looking at, and helping with the widespread problem of scabies.

-Andrew Steer is also conducting research into the best way to diagnose and treat rheumatic heart disease in Fii, a disease which causes much death and disability there.
+Andrew Steer is also conducting research into the best way to diagnose and treat rheumatic heart disease in Fiji, a disease which causes much death and disability there.

 Margot and Andrew have been passionate about health in Fiji over the last 10 years and it is very exciting to now see it reach this point with the help of such a capable team and the support of both Australian and Fijian governments.
 As Margot said in a recent Radio National interview “the success of such a program is determined by the will of the country” and a lot of hard work from many dedicated people.